-Reflections from Two Weeks of Teaching at NID
+Reflections from Two Weeks of Teaching Information Design at NID

-Reflections from Two Weeks of Teaching at NID
+Reflections from Two Weeks of Teaching Information Design at NID

 An overview of my time introducing 22 B.Des.
 Graphic Design students to the world of information design at the National Institute of Design, Ahmedabad in Sep '25.